johnno1962/HotReloading/README.md

 a network port to accept this connection you may be prompted for permission if you have the macOS firewall turned on.

-For `SwifuUI` you avoid this however and follow the conventions outlined in the [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI) project you can experience interactive screen updates something like "Xcode Previews", except for a fully functional app on an actual device!
+For `SwifuUI` you can force screen updates by following the conventions outlined in the [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI) project then you can experience something like
+"Xcode Previews", except for a fully functional app on an actual device!

 ### Vapour injection